npat-efault/picocom/picocom.1.md

 - Zero bytes are read from the standard input.
 This usually means that whatever was connected to picocom's standard input has been closed or, if a file was connected, that picocom has read up to the end of the file.
-In this case, if the **--exit-after** option is not given, picocom stops reading from the standard input, and keeps operating normally (i.e. writing to, and reading from, the serial port) until its output queue is emptied.
-When this happens, picocom waits for the O/S serial port output buffer to drain and then (subject to the **--noreset** option) resets the serial port to it's initial settings and exits.
+In this case, if the **--exit-after** option is *not* given, picocom stops reading from the standard input, and keeps operating normally (i.e. writing to, and reading from, the serial port) until its output queue is emptied.
+When this happens, picocom waits for the O/S serial port output buffer to drain and then (subject to the **--noreset** option) resets the serial port to it's initial settings, clears the modem-control lines, and exits.
 If the **--exit-after** option is given then, again, picocom stops reading from the standard input and continues operating normally but, in this case, it does so until it becomes idle for the specified amount of time.
 It then waits for the O/S serial port output buffer to drain and exits, observing the **--noreset** option as usual.

 - Picocom is killed by the TERM or INT signal.
-In this case picocom behaves as if it had received the exit command, that is: The contents of the output queue are discarded and the contents of the O/S serial port output buffer (data already written to the port) are drained (i.e. picocom waits for them to be transmitted).
-Then, if the **--noreset** option is *not* given, the serial port is reset to the settings it had when picocom started, and picocom exits.
-If **--noreset** is given, then picocom exits without reseting the serial port.
+In this case picocom behaves as if it had received the exit command, that is: The contents of the output queue and the contents of the O/S serial port output buffer are discarded (flushed).
+Then, if the **--noreset** option is *not* given, the serial port is reset to the settings it had when picocom started, the modem control lines are cleared, and picocom exits.
+If **--noreset** is given, then picocom exits without reseting the serial port or affecting the modem control lines.

 # AUTHOR